Kentucky Farmers Bank Corp

 Catlettsburg, Kentucky · FDIC Cert #267

-Kentucky Farmers Bank Corp is an FDIC-insured bank (Certificate #267) with $278M in total assets and $230M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Kentucky Farmers Bank Corp, an FDIC-insured bank (Certificate #267) with $278M in total assets and $230M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Catlettsburg, Kentucky, the bank maintains a Tier 1 capital ratio of 27.28% (Well-Capitalized) and a nonperforming loan ratio of 0.08%.
-BankHealthData assigns a composite Health Grade of A (99/100).
+BankHealthData assigns a composite Health Grade of A (99/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Kentucky Farmers Bank Corp (FDIC cert 267) is a community bank — $278M in total assets, $230M in deposits, serving the Catlettsburg, Kentucky area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.